Oracle Java Audit

 • How to Avoid This Trigger:

-• Know Your Software and Educate the Teams: Even if Oracle isnโ€™t a strategic vendor for you, treat any Oracle product (like Java) with the same rigor in license compliance as you would Microsoft or IBM software.
+• Know Your Software and Educate the Teams: Even if Oracle isnโ€™t a strategic vendor, treat any Oracle product (like Java) with the same rigor in license compliance as Microsoft or IBM software.
 Ensure your IT staff is aware that Oracleย nowย monetizes Java.
 Sometimes, engineers in Oracle-light organizations assume Java is free and get a rude awakening.
-By educating them, theyโ€™re less likely to unknowingly create a compliance issue.
+Educating them makes them less likely to unknowingly create a compliance issue.

 • Be Cautious with Downloads and Third-Party Apps: Many third-party enterprise applications bundle Oracle Java.
 If your organization uses such a tool, you may have inadvertently installed Oracle Java through that app.
 These counts need licensing, too.
-Try to get clarity from your vendors โ€“ some have distribution agreements that cover the Java usage, but many do not.
+Try to get clarity from your vendors โ€“ some have distribution agreements covering Java usage, but many do not.
 If itโ€™s not covered, youโ€™ll need a Java subscription.
-Knowing this in advance can prompt you to either obtain proper licensing or demand that the vendor switch to OpenJDK in their product to remove your liability.
+Knowing this in advance can prompt you to obtain proper licensing or demand that the vendor switch to OpenJDK in their product to remove your liability.

 • Donโ€™t Signal Lack of Knowledge: If Oracle does reach out to you, avoid saying things like โ€œWe didnโ€™t know Java needed a license.โ€ That will only encourage them.
 Instead, if you are confident in your compliance (for example, if you only use OpenJDK or have already obtained the necessary licenses), you can respond with that information.
 If youโ€™re not confident, then consider seeking help and investigating quietly.